apsket/fismat/VectorAnalysis/Divergence.md

 \iint_{\delta V} \vec{F} \cdot \hat{n} dS = \iiint_{V} (\nabla\cdot F) dV
 ```

 which is the divergence theorem.
-For non-rectangular volumes, the theorem is still applicable because the region can be approximated by rectangular volumes of the required size.
+For non-rectangular volumes, the theorem is still applicable because the region can be approximated by very small rectangular volumes in the limiting behavior.